Category: Workplace Safety

 Developing a 5S Implementation Team

-Now that you’ve identified 5S as a critical ingredient to your company’s success, it’s time to create a team to supervise and enforce the system.
+Now that you’ve identified the importance of 5S as a critical ingredient in your company’s success, it’s essential to assemble a dedicated 5S Implementation Team to oversee and enforce this system effectively.
 Although everyone in the company should be involved in the 5S strategy, it’s essential to appoint a specific group of employees to lead the effort.

 The 5S implementation team should consist of at least 4 to 12 members coming from all levels of the organization.
 This can include one or two members of the following: